3D Gaussian Splatting vs NeRF: Neural Rendering Methods Compared

 What is 3D Gaussian Splatting?

-3DGS represents 3D scenes as collections of Gaussian ellipsoids with position, orientation, opacity, and color properties.
-These Gaussians are "splatted" (projected and blended) to render images, enabling real-time photorealistic visualization without neural network inference.
+3D Gaussian Splatting (3DGS) is a neural rendering technique introduced by Inria at SIGGRAPH 2023.
+It represents 3D scenes as collections of Gaussian ellipsoids — each with position, orientation, opacity, and color properties.
+These Gaussians are "splatted" (projected and blended) onto the screen using GPU rasterization, enabling real-time photorealistic visualization at 100+ FPS without requiring neural network inference during rendering.

 Why is 3DGS faster than NeRF?

-NeRF requires running a neural network for every pixel during rendering.
-3DGS uses explicit Gaussians that can be rendered using GPU rasterization—a much faster operation that enables 100+ FPS on consumer hardware.
+NeRF requires running a neural network for every pixel during rendering — a computationally expensive operation.
+3DGS uses explicit Gaussian primitives that can be rendered using standard GPU rasterization pipelines, a much faster operation that enables 100+ FPS on consumer hardware like an NVIDIA RTX 4060.
+This speed advantage makes 3DGS practical for real-time applications like virtual tours and interactive visualization.

 Does DJI Terra support Gaussian Splatting?